subat0mik/Misconfiguration-Manager/attack-techniques/CRED/CRED-1/cred-1_description.md

 9. TSPXE locates the MP and downloads policy assignments​
 10. Collection and machine variables are downloaded

-**Note:** This goes beyond the scope of this article but Microsoft's [documentation](https://learn.microsoft.com/en-us/troubleshoot/mem/configmgr/os-deployment/understand-pxe-boot) covers it in more depth.
+**Note:** This goes beyond the scope of this article, but Microsoft's [documentation](https://learn.microsoft.com/en-us/troubleshoot/mem/configmgr/os-deployment/understand-pxe-boot) covers it in more depth.

 This process can be abused because the files and policies can be accessed without booting the PXE media.
-By initiating the DHCPDISCOVER request, an attacker can locate the PXE media on the network and check if they are password-protected.
-If they are protected, the hash can be retrieved and cracked offline using [hashcat](https://github.com/hashcat/hashcat) and [this custom module](https://github.com/MWR-CyberSec/configmgr-cryptderivekey-hashcat-module) from Christopher Panayi.
+By initiating the DHCPDISCOVER request, an attacker can locate the PXE media on the network, or they can contact a PXE-enabled DP directly if they know its name or IP address.
+If the PXE media stored there is password-protected, the hash can be retrieved and cracked offline using [hashcat](https://github.com/hashcat/hashcat) and [this custom module](https://github.com/MWR-CyberSec/configmgr-cryptderivekey-hashcat-module) from Christopher Panayi.
 If not protected, the cleartext data can be directly used.
-[PXEThief](https://github.com/MWR-CyberSec/PXEThief​) and [pxethiefy](https://github.com/csandker/pxethiefy​) both enable and trivialize this attack.
+[PXEThief](https://github.com/MWR-CyberSec/PXEThief​) and [pxethiefy](https://github.com/csandker/pxethiefy​) both enable and make it trivial to conduct this attack.

-Once the media file is decrypted, it may contain credential material in the `NAAConfig` (network access account(NAA)), `TaskSequence`, and `CollectionSettings` (collection variables) policies.
+Once the media file is decrypted, it may contain or be used to obtain credential material in the `NAAConfig` (network access account(NAA)), `TaskSequence`, and `CollectionSettings` (collection variables) policies.

 ## Impact